 Bar exam loans

-Bar exam loans are types of personal loans that covers expenses like examination application fees, book expenses and it has a long term of 1-20 years with higher interest rates than most.
+Bar exam loans are types of personal loans that cover expenses like examination application fees and book expenses, and it has a long term of 1-20 years with higher interest rates than most.

 Boot-camp loans

-Boot-camp loans are the types of personal loans for coding boot-camp and they have lower interest rates.
+Boot-camp loans are personal loans for coding boot-camp, with lower interest rates.

 International student loans

-These type of loans is generally for international students and they usually require a co-signer for the applicant.
+These loans are generally for international students and usually require a cosigner for the applicant.

 Institutional loans